-To report concerns in RCT call:
+To report concerns about a child in RCT call:

 To report concerns in

 Merthyr Tydfil call:

 The broad definition of an adult at risk: “A person who is 18 years of age or over, and who may be in need of community care services by reason of mental or other disability, age or illness and who is or may be unable to take care of himself , or unable to protect himself against significant harm or serious exploitation.”

 Adult abuse is when a person is treated in a bad way or in a way that makes them feel frightened or unhappy, is harmed, hurt or exploited – particularly by someone they know or should be able to trust. .
 The abuse can vary from treating someone with disrespect in a way which significantly affects the person’s quality of life, to causing actual physical suffering.

 Physical abuse such as hitting, pushing, pinching, shaking, misusing medication, scalding, hair pulling

 Sexual abuse such as forcing someone into unwanted sexual activity, being touched inappropriately, rape, sexual assault, or sexual acts to which the vulnerable adult has not or could not have consented, or to which they were pressurised into consenting

 Psychological or emotional abuse such as intimidation, being threatened, being ignored on purpose, humiliation, blaming, controlling, coercion, harassment, verbal abuse, being prevented from friends or family visiting or being prevented from receiving services or support.